WHAT IS MEDIATION

 - Visiting access

-I can assist the concerned parties to:
+During the mediation process, I assist the concerned parties to:

 - Communicate with each other respectfully